- Medicine India

 17. Elevated liver enzymes

-Contra-indications of Vitamin D3
+Contra-indications of Vitamin D31.
+Hypercalcaemia

 2. Hypervitaminosis D